andrew/ultimate-awesome/README.md

 - [awesome-iota](https://github.com/ertugrulyilmaz/awesome-iota) - A community driven list of useful IOTA blogs, articles, videos and tools.
 - [Awesome-Security-Resources](https://github.com/Johnson90512/Awesome-Security-Resources) - This repository is for tools, guides, cheatsheets, and anything else related to learning all different aspects of security.
 - [awesome-protobuf-reverse-engineering](https://github.com/jsrei/awesome-protobuf-reverse-engineering) - Protobuf逆向相关的资料收集.
-- [awesome-ai4pde](https://github.com/lizhihao2022/awesome-ai4pde) - Awesome AI4PDE is a curated list of resources and literature focusing on the intersection of Artificial Intelligence and Partial Differential Equations (PDEs).
 - [Aweome-Heathcare-Federated-Learning](https://github.com/monk1337/Aweome-Heathcare-Federated-Learning) - A curated list of Federated Learning papers/articles and recent advancements.
 - [awesome-drupal](https://github.com/mrsinguyen/awesome-drupal) - A curated list of amazingly awesome Drupal open source, resources and shiny things.
 - [awesome-interop](https://github.com/nomad-xyz/awesome-interop) - A curated list of awesome resources and projects that concern blockchain interoperability.